 At NYU Langone’s Perlmutter Cancer Center, our doctors play an active role in your ongoing care.
-You discuss with your doctor a schedule for follow-up visits after your treatment ends.
+You can discuss a schedule for follow-up visits with your doctor after your treatment ends.

 You may schedule mammograms and other imaging tests every 6 to 12 months after treatment.
 The doctor may recommend a monthly breast self-exam to help quickly detect a recurrence.

 Your doctors can create a personalized plan to help you recover from surgery, chemotherapy, and other treatments.

 Integrative therapies, including massage therapy and acupuncture, can often help women with breast cancer feel better during and after treatment.
 Massage therapy can help reduce pain, decrease stress, and improve mood.
 Acupuncture may relieve treatment-related fatigue, nausea, vomiting, hot flashes, and pain.

 Yoga classes tailored to the needs of people with breast cancer are also available at Perlmutter Cancer Center, and can help reduce stress and fatigue.

 Neuropathy, or nerve damage, is a common side effect of some chemotherapy drugs used to treat breast cancer.
 It may lead to numbness, tingling, pain, and weakness in the hands, feet, arms, legs, or in other parts of the body.